molily/molily.de/_posts/2019-02-03-testing-angular.md

 Note that this is one possible testing method.
 As always, it has pros and cons.
 Compared with a full integration test, there is little setup.
 The specs can use Angular’s `DebugElement` abstraction to test presence as well as Inputs and Outputs.

 However, the unit test gives little confidence that `HomeComponent` works in production.
-We have instructed Angular not to find matching Components for the custom elements `app-counter`, `app-service-counter` and `app-ngrx-counter`.
+We have instructed Angular to ignore the elements `app-counter`, `app-service-counter` and `app-ngrx-counter` instead.
 What if `HomeComponent` uses a wrong element name and the test copies that error?
-We will not notice the false positive unless the involved Components are rendered together.
+The test would pass incorrectly.
+We need to render the involved Components together to spot the error.

 <div class="book-sources" markdown="1">
 - [HomeComponent: test code](https://github.com/9elements/angular-workshop/blob/master/src/app/components/home/home.component.spec.ts)